Morgan Park, Chicago: Government and infrastructure

 The United States Postal Service operates the Morgan Park Post Office.

+Morgan Park is served by the Beverly branch of the Metra Rock Island line.

 Politics

 The Morgan Park community area has supported the Democratic Party in the past two presidential elections.
 In the 2016 presidential election, Morgan Park cast 10,084 votes for Hillary Clinton and cast 1,708 votes for Donald Trump (82.78% to 14.02%).
 In the 2012 presidential election, Morgan Park cast 11,848 votes for Barack Obama and cast 2,062 votes for Mitt Romney (84.39% to 14.69%).

 Education

 The house was built as a mirror image of the house as it was depicted in the booklet cited above.
 It still stands, with the tower and gingerbread porch removed.